Bankwise-Insights/credit_confidence_score_engine/production/Readme.md

-End-to-End Loan Recommendation Engine with SageMaker and Gemini This project demonstrates a complete MLOps workflow for deploying a sophisticated loan recommendation engine on AWS.
+# End-to-End Loan Recommendation Engine with SageMaker and Gemini
+This project demonstrates a complete MLOps workflow for deploying a sophisticated loan recommendation engine on AWS.
 The architecture combines a classical machine learning model for credit scoring with a generative AI model (Google's Gemini) for detailed, human-readable loan analysis and recommendation.

 The entire system is packaged into a custom Docker container and deployed as a scalable, cost-effective SageMaker Serverless Endpoint.

-Final Architecture
+## Final Architecture
 The final architecture is streamlined for simplicity and performance:

-Client Application: A client (e.g., invoke.py) sends a batch of loan applications in JSON format to the SageMaker Endpoint.
+**Client Application:** A client (e.g., invoke.py) sends a batch of loan applications in JSON format to the SageMaker Endpoint.

-SageMaker Serverless Endpoint: A fully managed, auto-scaling endpoint that hosts our custom Docker container.
+**SageMaker Serverless Endpoint:** A fully managed, auto-scaling endpoint that hosts our custom Docker container.

-Custom Docker Container:
+**Custom Docker Container:**

-Contains a FastAPI web server (predictor.py) to handle inference requests.
+1. Contains a FastAPI web server (predictor.py) to handle inference requests.

+2 .
 Loads a pre-trained scikit-learn model (model.joblib) to predict a credit score for each applicant.

-Uses the predicted score and the original applicant data to construct a detailed prompt.
+3. Uses the predicted score and the original applicant data to construct a detailed prompt.

-Calls the Gemini API to generate a comprehensive 5 C's credit analysis and a final "YES" or "NO" recommendation.
+4. Calls the Gemini API to generate a comprehensive 5 C's credit analysis and a final "YES" or "NO" recommendation.

-Response: The endpoint returns a single JSON object containing the list of results, with each result including the predicted credit score and the detailed recommendation from Gemini.
+5. Response: The endpoint returns a single JSON object containing the list of results, with each result including the predicted credit score and the detailed recommendation from Gemini.

-Local Project Structure
+**Local Project Structure**
 This project uses a structured layout to separate the container environment from the deployment logic.

 ```